 The statement of Accounts contains estimated figures that are based on assumptions made by the Group about the future, or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the PCCWM and Group Balance Sheet as at 31 March 2020 for which there are significant risks of material adjustment in the next financial year are detailed in the table below:
+The items in the PCCWM and Group Balance Sheet as at 31 March 2021 for which there are significant risks of material adjustment in the next financial year are detailed in the table below:

 Item Uncertainties Effect if actual results differ from assumptions Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex actuarial judgements related to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and the expected rate of return on the assets invested by the pension scheme.
 The PCC uses two firms of actuaries to provide the Group with expert advice about the assumptions to be applied to the Police Pension Schemes and the Local Government Pension Scheme.
 The effects on the net pension liability of changes in individual assumptions can be measured but they interact in complex ways.
-The overall pension's liability as at 31 March 2020 is $\pounds7,919m$ ($\pounds8,355m$ in 2018-19).
-So, a very small percentage change in the overall liability can have a material impact on the accounts.
+The overall pension's liability as at 31 March 2021 is £8,576m (£7,826m in 2019-20).
+So a very small percentage change in the overall liability can have a material impact on the accounts.
 Land and Building Valuations The impact of COVID-19 has affected market valuations for areas including the real estate market.
 The extent of that impact at the Balance Sheet date was not fully realised.
-The valuers employed by the PCC have reported under material valuation uncertainty regulations and advised that there is a need for frequent review of the portfolio.
-Operational land and buildings valued at existing use or fair value within the balance sheet as at 31 March 2020 is held at a Net Book Value of £75.9m.
+The valuers employed by the PCC have reported under material valuation uncertainty regulations.
+Operational land and buildings valued at existing use or fair value within the balance sheet as at 31 March 2021 is held at a Net Book Value of £137.0m.